 The characters all come together as a fantastically well-polished ensemble.
 Chris Pratt reminds of actors like Harrison Ford and Kurt Russell in their 1980s heyday, constantly charging into peril with little more than their own cockiness and just as often tripping over their own self-certainty although Pratt comes with far more of a boyish innocence than either Ford or Russell ever had.
 Dave Bautista proves that one can come from a wrestling background and also act.
 It is only Zoe Saldanas Gamora who seems somewhat subdued, while Karen Gillan the delight from several recent seasons of Doctor Who (2005 ) entirely disappears behind her alien makeup.
 The most endearing characters though are the non-human, mocap generated ones the gun-toting raccoon with streetwise shrewdness and a wounded sense of hurt and the Vin Diesel-voiced tree man Groot who manages to make three words into an amazingly expressive vocabulary and steal most of the scenes he is in (especially the films fadeout).
 Everybody is on great form, even the possibility that these will be career-defining performances for some of the actors concerned.
 The only aspect that seems standard is the character of Ronan who is no more than a cliche evil dark lord, while the Infinity Stone is a generically mystic all-purpose Doomsday McGuffin.

-Guardians of the Galaxy, Vol 2 (2017) is an upcoming sequel.
+Guadians of the Galaxy: Vol. 2 (2017) is a sequel.
 The characters were also spun out in an animated tv series Guardians of the Galaxy (2015 ).